-Russian Hacking Story is Manipulation of American Public
+Russian Hacking Story is Manipulation of the American Public

 By: Todd Smekens

-Muncie, Indiana BLOG– The case of Russians hacking the Democratic National Committee, along with Julian Assange and his website, Wikileaks, has some incredible teaching points for Americans.
+The case of Russians hacking the Democratic National Committee, along with Julian Assange and his website, Wikileaks, has some incredible teaching points about social engineering for Americans.
 Especially, Americans who suffer from amnesia, or those who mostly follow their favorite nightly news anchor on television.
 However, if you’re one of those people, chances are you are not reading this article.
-I’m no fan of Fox News, and have been one of its greatest critics because of Roger Ailes role, but Sean Hannity recently interviewed Julian Assange over this whole Russian hacking business and our intelligence community.
+I’m no fan of Fox News and have been one of its greatest critics because of Roger Ailes’s role, but Sean Hannity recently interviewed Julian Assange over this whole Russian hacking business and our intelligence community.
 It was a great interview and I hope Fox viewers watched it carefully.
 Let’s take a look at a few salient points and put this whole “influence campaign” into perspective.

 First off, our Intelligence Community (IC) is all about social engineering.
 I’ve extracted a paragraph from Wikipedia about “social engineering” for political science purposes.
 Read it very closely.
 For emphasis, I’ve used italics and bold:

-As a result of my initial research as a media critic (aka muckraking), I discovered that propaganda was widely used in the 1920’s and 30’s by our press, radio and moving pictures.
+As a result of my research as a media critic, I discovered that propaganda was widely used in the 1920s and ’30s by our press.
 Back then, and even today, it is called “yellow journalism”.
 The American working class was being exploited by Robber Barons who owned industry, universities, and the press.
-Instead of the press holding the powerful accountable, the press was used by the powerful to manipulate the people (social engineering).
+Instead of the press holding the powerful accountable, the press was used by the powerful to manipulate the people.

-The unknowing public were being manipulated against their own self interests.
+The unknowing public was being manipulated against their own self-interests.
 This is also called oppression.
-Back in the 30’s, workers were about 80% unionized, which also served as the backbone of our democracy.
+Back in the ’30s, workers were about 80% unionized, which also served as the backbone of our democracy.
 It was through local union membership that we socialized and had a voice.
-We also recognized oppression by Robber Barons though the workplace.
+We also recognized oppression by Robber Barons through the workplace.
 We were revolting when Franklin Delano Roosevelt became POTUS in 1933.
 FDR’s, “New Deal”, was struck to keep us happy and worker rights were installed to keep the country from shutting down in one large strike.
 The white industrialists would have lost everything, so they struck a deal with our president.